 From Tanchachin, it is about a two hour paddle boat ride upriver.
 You can hire a guide to take you up the river and back down while you're in Tanchachin (which is recommended).
 The guides can get a little pricey (make sure you ask around before accepting an offer), but it is worth it.
 To return, you will take a boat back again, but the return trip is only 45 minutes.

 Pst: We have a much more in-depth guide about the other waterfalls you can visit and where you should stay in San Luis Potosi.

 To get the absolute best view, take a canoe right up to the falls.
 If you get a guide, you should already have a canoe that you took upstream.
 Make sure you have your waterproof camera ready because rowing up to the falls is something you will want to document!

 Luckily for our ILP Mexico volunteers, the falls are not far from your school like we mentioned.
 Round up your ILP group head over on a weekend!
 Spend your vacation time going to further destinations and

-There's not much better than getting to spend a semester abroad in Mexico!
+There's not much better than getting to spend a semester abroad in Mexico.
 You will get to explore the country, experience the culture and indulge in the food.
-There are also LDS temples in Mexico that a lot of ILP volunteers enjoy visiting.
 Click below for more info about Mexico!